Bill Clarke Field: History

 In 2005, the facility underwent renovations.
 As part of the renovations, the infield was redone and the outfield fences were moved closer to home plate.
 In 2006, outdoor batting cages surfaces were added past the left field fence.

 Naming

 The facility is named for former Princeton coach Bill Clarke.
-Clarke assisted the team from 1897–1901, while still playing in Major League Baseball.
+Clarke assisted the team from 1897 to 1901, while still playing in Major League Baseball.
 After retiring from professional baseball in 1905, Clarke returned to Princeton as the first paid head coach in 1909.
-He served two stints as the Tigers' head coach, one from 1909–1927 and the other from 1934-1944.
+He served two stints as the Tigers' head coach, one from 1909 to 1927 and the other from 1934 to 1944.
 Princeton was 564-322-10 (.642) under Clarke.

 Features

 In addition to the features involved in 2005 and 2006 renovations, the field has an electronic scoreboard, public address system, and press box.
 The field's seating areas, raised around the sunken diamond, consist of permanent seats on the first-base side and bleachers on the third-base line.